JacobTokarski/Kotlin_Contact_App/README.md

 - **Firebase Authentication** – Secure user login and registration

-## 🚀 How to Run the Project

-For now empty space , we will add instruction there later

 ## 📄 License

 This application was developed as part of academic coursework at **Uniwersytet Dolnośląski DSW Wrocław** and is intended solely for educational purposes.